Fourth Doctor: Spoofs

 The Fourth Doctor's distinctive appearance and manner have made him a target for affectionate parody.
 The character has appeared several times on The Simpsons and twice on Robot Chicken.
 He also had a cameo on Futurama emerging from the stomach of a space whale, and another episode, where he is briefly seen running into the TARDIS.
 On The Big Bang Theory, Stuart dresses as The Fourth Doctor at a party in the episode “The Justice League Recombination”.
 In the computer game Hugo II, Whodunit?, the player can save the Fourth Doctor from a Dalek in return for his sonic screwdriver.
 He is frequently impersonated by impressionist Jon Culshaw on the radio and television series Dead Ringers, who also voiced the Doctor for the Big Finish audio The Kingmaker.
 Archival footage of the Fourth Doctor's first title sequence was used in the Family Guy episode "Blue Harvest" to parody hyperspace from Star Wars.
 In American Dad! some Whovians were shown, with several of them dressed as the Fourth Doctor.
 As the narrator of Little Britain, Tom Baker has himself alluded to Doctor Who.
 In the 24th episode of the series Epic Rap Battles of History the Tenth Doctor is in a rap battle with Doc Brown from Back to the Future when he is shot by a Dalek and regenerates into the Fourth Doctor (played by George Watsky).

-A background character appearing in one episode of Toast of London resembles the fourth incarnation of the Doctor.
+A background character appearing in one episode of Toast of London portrayed by Lewis MacLeod highly resembles the fourth incarnation of the Doctor, and is heavily implied to be him in the episode itself.
 Peter Davison, who played the fifth incarnation, also appears in the series as himself.

 Advertising

-In 1979 and 1980, Tom Baker played the Fourth Doctor (alongside Lalla Ward's Romana) in a series of four television commercials for Prime Computers.
+In 1979 and 1980, Tom Baker played the Fourth Doctor (alongside Lalla Ward's Romana) in a series of four television commercials for Prime Computer.
 Disliking the scripts he was given, Baker agreed to film the advertisements only if he could rewrite them himself, and added a scene where the Doctor follows the computer's instruction to marry Romana.
 In 1997, Baker reprised the role once again in a spot for New Zealand's National Superannuation insurance company.